hop09/idm-reset/README.md

 # idm-reset
-Use idm free forever without cracking
+Use idm free forever without cracking.
+Credits to author